-A final oral examination is taken after the completion of all course work and the written thesis or dissertation.
-This exam may cover any material in the candidate's program, but usually is a defense of the thesis or dissertation.
-In the case of

-Ph.D. candidates, at least two semesters must elapse and be devoted to research between the Prospectus Preliminary Examination and the final dissertation examination.
+A final oral examination is taken after the completion of all course work and the thesis.
+This exam may cover any material in the candidate's program, but usually is a defense of the thesis.
+In the case of PhD candidates, at least two semesters must elapse and be devoted to research between the Preliminary and Prospectus Examination and the Final Examination.

-The final examining committee for both M.S. and Ph.D. students will be the student's advisory committee, unless a different committee is justified.
+The Final Examination committee for both the MS and PhD student will be the student's advisory committee, unless a different committee is justified.
 Any change in the final examining committee from the advisory committee must be requested in writing to the Department Head, stating the reason.
 Members of the advisory committee approving the request will add their signatures.

-The final examining committee shall consist of at least three members for M.S. candidates and four members for Ph.D. candidates.
+The Final Examination committee shall consist of at least three members for MS candidates and four members for PhD candidates.
 The candidate's areas of study shall be represented on the examining committee.
+All theses and dissertations presented for consideration must be submitted for committee review no less than two weeks prior to the scheduled final defense/examination.